Parameterized Complexity of Fair Vertex Evaluation Problems: Metatheorems for Fair Evaluation

 Lemma~\ref{lem:computeX} computes a solution of minimal cost for an $A$-shape.
 We do this by reducing the task to integer linear programming (ILP) while using non-linear objective.
 A fuction $f \colon \RR^p \to \RR$ is \emph{separable convex} if there exist convex functions $f_i \colon \RR \to \RR$ for $i \in [p]$ such that $f(x_1, \ldots, x_p) = \sum_{i = 1}^p f_i(x_i)$. \begin{theorem}[\cite{oertelWW14} -- simplified] Integer linear programming with objective minimization of a separable convex function in dimension $p$ is \FPT with respect to $p$ and space exponential in $L$ the length of encoding of the ILP instance. \end{theorem}

 \begin{lemma} Let $G = (V,E)$ be a graph, $K$ be a twin cover of $G$, and $\emptyset \neq A\subseteq K$.
-There is an algorithm that given an $A$-shape $S_A$ of size $r$ computes a valid solution for $S_A$ of minimal cost in time $f(|K|, r) \cdot |G|^{O(1)}$ or reports that $S_A$ is not valid. \end{lemma} \begin{proof} Let $\mathcal{C}$ be the collection of all cliques such that $A$ is their cover set.
+There is an algorithm that given an $A$-shape $S_A$ of size $r$ computes a solution that agrees with $S_A$ of minimal cost in time $f(|K|, r) \cdot |G|^{O(1)}$ or reports that $S_A$ is not valid. \end{lemma} \begin{proof} Let $\mathcal{C}_A$ be the collection of all cliques such that $A$ is their cover set.
 We split the task of finding a minimal solution to $S_A$ into two independent parts depending on the size of cliques assigned in the phase.

-The first phase is for cliques in $\mathcal{C}$ with sizes at most $r$.
+The first phase is for cliques in $\mathcal{C}_A$ with sizes at most $r$.
 Observe that these can be assigned deterministically in a greedy way.
 This is because no cell of $S_A$ is shared by two sizes and we can see that if there are more cells with value $\alpha$ on the corresponding diagonal we can always prefer the top one as this minimizes the cost (see Figure~\ref{fig:6x6objectiveFunction}).
 However, this is not possible for larger cliques as they may in general share some cells of $S_A$ and thus we defer them to the second phase.

 Now observe that the most important vertices for computing the cost are the vertices constituting the set $A$.
-To see this just note that all other vertices see only $A$ and their neighborhood (a clique) which is at least as large as for the vertices in $A$. \lv{ It follows that we should only care about the number of selected vertices such that $A$ is their cover set.
-Thus if the size of all cliques in $\mathcal{C}$ is bounded in terms of $k$ we are done.
-Alas, this is not the case. }
+To see this just note that all other vertices see only $A$ and their neighborhood (a clique) which is at least as large as for the vertices in $A$.

+It follows that we should only care about the number of selected vertices such that $A$ is their cover set.
+Thus if the size of all cliques in $\mathcal{C}_A$ is bounded in terms of $k$ we are done.
+Alas, this is not the case.